gregorFeigel/SwiftyShellScript/README.md

 #### Custom

-With the custom tag you can define anything and replace it by the input parameter.
+With the custom tag you can define anything and replace it with the input parameter.

 ```
 #!/bin/sh
 §§hi // custom tag §§hi
 exit
 ```
-To init your custom tag, create a render item with the task typ .custom: <br/>
+To initiate your custom tag, create a render element with the task type .custom: <br/>
-The custom tag in this example is "§§hi" and will be replaced with "this is a custom tag".
+The custom tag in this example is "§§hi" and is replaced by "this is a custom tag".

 ```swift
 let a = Item(identifier: "§§hi", input: "this is a custom tag", taskType: .variable)